mhjhamza/100DaysChallenge-ImageGenerator/README.md

 However, generating an image to post on daily basis is a pain!

 I came-up with this idea to create a handy utility for all the "doers" who've pledged for any kind of 100 Days Challenge - Be it Health, Fitness, Code or even reading books.
-This utility allows the users to choose (or upload) from a variety of image backgrounds, and choose a border style and then let's then post the image (along with the description of their milestones for a particular day) on linked social media accounts with a single click.
+This utility allows the users to choose (or upload) from a variety of image backgrounds, and choose a border style and then let's them post the image (along with the description of their milestones for a particular day) on linked social media accounts with a single click.

 It's a prototype, just to show how the utility should work.